OpenScienceLabs/opensciencelabs.github.io/pages/blog/fqlearn-ternary-plot/index.md

 ![Dividing the interpolated points in half](div_half.png)

 ## Acknowledgements
-I would like to thank the [Open Science Labs](https://opensciencelabs.org/) and The Graph Network for the opportunity to learn and gain experience in open source through this internship.
+I would like to thank the [Open Science Labs](https://opensciencelabs.org/) and The Graph Network for giving me the opportunity to learn and gain experience in open source through this internship.
 I also thank [Ever Vino](https://github.com/EverVino) for his guidance and mentorship throughout this internship program.
 If you would like to connect with me, you can find me on [LinkedIn](https://www.linkedin.com/in/faithhunja), or check out my [personal website](https://faithhunja.github.io/).

 ## References